-The business model designed by him was scalable, replicable and sustainable, and fostered the emergence of the healthcare sector in India, as we know it today.
+The business model designed by him was scalable, replicable, sustainable, and fostered the emergence of the healthcare sector in India, as we know it today.

 Dr. Reddy has carried the torch of healthcare to distant corners of India.
 The pioneering success of telemedicine and innovative insurance in Aragonda, the world’s first V-SAT enabled village in remote Seemandhra, validates the concept of ‘Healthcare for All’.

 Recognising that telemedicine can help meet the increasing demand for universal access to high quality medicine, irrespective of geography, Dr. Reddy led his team to set up 125 telemedicine centres across seven countries.
-Dr. Reddy was at the helm of the revolutionary Apollo Reach Hospitals initiative that took world-class healthcare to tier II towns.
+Dr. Reddy was at the helm of the revolutionary Apollo Reach Hospitals initiative that took world-class healthcare to tier II towns in India.

 Dr. Reddy passionately propagated Preventive Healthcare with the concept of Annual Health Checks.
 As a cardiologist, he recognised that the battle against disease had to go beyond hospitals and envisioned the Billion Hearts Beating campaign, an endeavour that deploys innovative mediums to encourage Indians to stay heart-healthy.

-Dr. Reddy’s unflagging commitment to healthcare has seen him as the Chairman of the Confederation of Indian Industry’s National Health Council and advisor to its committees on Healthcare, Health Insurance, Public Health and Pharma.
+Dr. Reddy’s unflagging commitment to healthcare has seen him as the Chairman of the Confederation of Indian Industry’s National Health Council and an Advisor to its committees on Healthcare, Health Insurance, Public Health and Pharmaceuticals.

-Dr. Reddy’s incredible journey is captured through a biography titled “Healer: Dr. Prathap Chandra Reddy and the Transformation of India”, authored by Pranay Gupte and published by Penguin.
+Dr. Reddy’s incredible journey is captured through his biography titled “Healer: Dr. Prathap Chandra Reddy and the Transformation of India”, authored by Pranay Gupte and published by Penguin.

-Dr. Prathap C Reddy was conferred the ‘Padma Vibhushan’, the second highest civilian award.
-This unequalled commendation from the Government of India is an acknowledgement of his untiring pursuit for excellence in healthcare.
+Dr. Prathap C. Reddy was conferred with ‘Padma Bhushan’ and ‘Padma Vibhushan’, two of the highest civilian awards in India.
+This unequalled commendation from the Government of India is an acknowledgement of his untiring pursuit of excellence in healthcare.

 Highlights of Dr. Reddy’s illustrious career